Our Spiritual New Covenant Holy Attire

-To Praise God “in holy attire” today is for us to receive our identification as priests unto God (1st Peter 2:9) and it is also to prepare ourselves, humbly and joyfully, as His priests to enter God’s presence.
+To praise God “in holy attire” in this day is realized in our lives when we receive our identification as priests unto God (1st Peter 2:9) and we prepare ourselves, humbly and joyfully, as His priests to enter God’s presence.

 Yesterday I shared the word from Exodus where God, for the first time, described to Moses the priestly garments, saying there were “for glory and for beauty” (Exodus 28:2).